Strict hierarchy of optimal strategies for global estimations: Linking global estimations with local ones

 with $\overline{\theta C}\coloneqq \int{d\theta}p\left( \theta \right) \theta C_\theta $.
 Equations (\ref{ITE1}) and (\ref{ITE2}) specify the ITE of interest here.
-We clarify that the physical realization of this ITE is irrelevant in the present work, because the purpose here is to devise an effective approach to computing $\mathcal{J}$.
-For this reason, we regard the ITE described by Eqs.~(\ref{ITE1}) and (\ref{ITE2}) as a virtual process.
-We employ this ITE to define the following family of states,
+We clarify that the physical realization of this ITE is irrelevant in the present work, because our purpose is to devise an effective approach to computing $\mathcal{J}$.
+Hence we regard the ITE as a virtual process.
+We employ it to define the following family of states,

 Note that $\sigma_\tau$ is positive semidefinite but its trace may not equal to $1$ for $\tau\neq 0$.

 \textit{We now establish an equality between $\mathcal{J}$ and QFI.} To serve our purpose, we still define the QFI for $\sigma_\tau$ via Eqs.~(\ref{QFI1}) and (\ref{QFI2}) although $\tr(\sigma_\tau)\neq 1$ when $\tau\neq 0$.
 That is,